Home > Combat Command Center > World War II: War on the Western Front > The Race Across NW Europe (August 1944 - May 1945) >

 On October 15th, 1943, the first pilot vehicle was delivered.
 The design was judged a success and a contract for 1,000 was immediately raised by the Ordnance Department.
 This was subsequently increased to 5,000.
 Production began in 1944 under the designation Light Tank M24.
 It was produced at two sites; from April at Cadillac and from July at Massey-Harris.
 By the time production was stopped in August 1945, 4,731 M24s had been produced

 Pictured here is a 1:32 scale replica of a US M24 Chaffee light tank that was attached to Company D, 36th Tank Battalion, 8th Armored Division, then deployed to Rheinberg, Germany, during March 1945.
-Back Order!
+Now in stock!

 Dimensions: